explorer2005/DSA/README.md

-Quick sort is based on pivot and partition there is special pivot about which the array is sorted (we will select last as pivot).and recursively call the quick sort for left and right half for partition use the 2 iterators avg tc is nlogn but in worst case its n^2  worst cases are:-pivot is either the smallest or largest element space complexity is o(1)
+Quick sort is based on pivot and partition there is special pivot about which the array is sorted (we will select last as pivot).and recursively call the quick sort for left and right half step:1 pick the pivot step:2 partition step:3 quick sort for the left and right half for partition use the 2 iterators avg tc is nlogn but in worst case its n^2  worst cases are:-pivot is either the smallest or largest element space complexity is o(1)